kiba/Writings/for_science/chp24_reckoning.md

 The speaker looked at her intently.
 "The authentication is as good as it can be.
 I hope this isn't a joke?"

 "No, speaker," Kobayashi said.
 "I am absolutely sound of mind.
 Everything I said is the truth, but you don't need to believe only my words.
-I have provided evidence for public consumption, and medicine as well.
-Medicine that will allow humanity to live long lives without suffering.
+I have provided evidence for public consumption.
+More importantly, there's medicine available as well.
+Medicine that will allow humanity to live long lives without suffering the ravage of aging.
 Regardless of what fate will befell me and my fellow immortals, they are gifts, not to be held hostage in some protracted negotiation."

 Once again, the parliament broke into chaos.

-This is going to be a long day.
+This was going to be a long day.

 ***
 **Nagai Juri**